Ghost Rider (Danny Ketch): 2010s

-In a 2014 story, Ketch is briefly consulted by Otto Octavius regarding his old foe Blackout, who had just kidnapped May Parker.
-After informing Spider-Man of Blackout's abilities and weaknesses, Ketch tells him how evil and cruel the half-demon is, referencing Barbara's death at his hands.
-He advises Spider-Man to kill Blackout if he gets the chance.

-During Absolute Carnage, Johnny, now the new King of Hell, convinced Daniel to go help another fellow Spirit of Vengeance, Alejandra Jones.
-In his Ghost Rider form, he arrived at Alejandra's village where he found her battling Dark Carnage.
-He tried to help her, but Carnage eventually killed her, after ripping and devouring her spine.
-Ketch tried to get revenge, but Carnage got empowered by Jones' Spirit of Vengeance, and battled Ketch.
-Thankfully, Alejandra, possessing the body of a village girl, Imara, and the other villagers, helped Ketch in fight, while Carnage's cult got their leader.
-Afterwards, Ketch apologized to Alejandra, but she thanked him for protecting her village before returning to hell.
-Ketch then promised to the village to come and protect them in need before leaving.
+During Absolute Carnage, Johnny Blaze, now the new King of Hell, convinces Ketch to go help another fellow Spirit of Vengeance, Alejandra Jones.
+In his Ghost Rider form, he arrived at Jones's village and witnesses Carnage kill Jones.
+Carnage, empowered by Jones' Spirit of Vengeance, battles Jones.
+Jones, possessing the body of a village girl, and the other villagers help Ketch stop Carnage.
+Jones thanks Ketch for protecting her village before returning to Hell.

 Powers and abilities

 Ghost Rider vol. 3, #80 (Feb.
 1996), depicting the red-and-orange leather armor.
 Cover art by Salvador Larroca.

-While transformed, Danny exhibits much of the same powers as Johnny Blaze; supernatural strength, heightened reflexes, and a resistance to injuries that makes him effectively immortal to all but otherworldly weapons such as those forged in Heaven or Hell.
+As Ghost Rider, Ketch exhibits much of the same powers as Johnny Blaze; enhanced strength, agility, the ability to generate fire, and a resistance to injuries that makes him effectively immortal to all but otherworldly weapons such as those forged in Heaven or Hell.
 Like Blaze, Ketch can inflict the Penance Stare through eye contact.
-Uniquely, Danny has been seen to be able to control the degree of trauma his Stare inflicts; such as when he freed Wolverine from mind control by making him relive the pain and sorrow he inflicted during a single day of his time as a soldier during World War I.
+Uniquely, Ketch has been seen to be able to control the degree of trauma his Stare inflicts; such as when he freed Wolverine from mind control by making him relive the pain and sorrow he inflicted during a single day of his time as a soldier during World War I.

 As the Ghost Rider, Ketch uses a length of heavy chain approximately 3 ft long which possesses magical properties.
-For instance, when it is thrown it is able to separate into individual links which behave like shuriken, later reintegrating and returning to the Ghost Rider's hand.
+When thrown, the chain can separate into individual links which behave like shuriken, later reintegrating and returning to Ketch's hand.
 The chain can grow in length, is supernaturally strong, and can transform into other weapons such as a spear.
-He can also spin it quickly to be used as a drill.

-The common theme of the Ghost Rider is a human host who transforms into a flaming-headed motorcyclist with supernatural powers.
-When riding their bikes, the vehicles can travel faster than conventional motorcycles and can maneuver impossible feats such as riding straight up a vertical surface or across water.
-In a one-shot comic featuring Doctor Strange and the Daniel Ketch/Noble Kale version of Ghost Rider, it was shown to be capable of riding on nothing but air.
-This was repeated shortly after Kale started to regain his memories, causing him to alter his suit by sheer force of will, and create an entirely new bike.